syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 {% endtabs %}

-T> [EnablePinchZooming](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomPanBehavior.html#Syncfusion_Maui_Charts_ChartZoomPanBehavior_EnablePinchZooming) should be set as `true`, Because Directional zooming  relies on the pinch gesture direction.
+T> [EnablePinchZooming](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartZoomPanBehavior.html#Syncfusion_Maui_Charts_ChartZoomPanBehavior_EnablePinchZooming) should be set as `true`, because Directional Zooming  relies on the pinch gesture direction.

 N> The Directional zooming Feature is not supported in the macOS platform.